 The Weather in Fredericton

 Fredericton is located inland from the Atlantic Ocean.
 So it has higher summer temperatures and lower winter temperatures than coastal locations in New Brunswick.
-It has a sunny climate and averages about 2,000 hours of sunshine a year.
+It has a sunny climate with a yearly average of 2,000 hours of sunshine.

-Spring: is a rainy season.
-The average temperature is about 12°C in March, April and early May.
+Spring is a rainy season with an average temperature of 12°C in March, April, and early May.

-Summer: While summer begins on June 21, the warm season lasts from May to September with an average daily high temperature of about 20 °C. The hottest month is July with an average temperature of 25 °C and a low of 15 °C.
+While summer begins on June 21, you can expect warm weather from May to September with an average daily high temperature of 20 °C. The hottest month is July with an average temperature of 25 °C and a low of 15 °C.

 Winter: In the winter snow is common from December to March.
-It’s cold in winter and it snows often, and snow stays on the ground for weeks or months.
+It’s cold and snows often in winter from December to March.
+Snow stays on the ground for weeks or months.
 The temperature is usually below 0°C from December to February, day and night.
 Temperatures can drop below -25°C.

 Common Questions Immigrants Ask About Living in Fredericton